kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 ~~~

-An alternative is to define parameter values in [Parameter Files](stack-parameter-files.html) checked into source control, with one file for each environment.
+An alternative is to define parameter values in [Instance Configuration Files](stack-instance-configuration-file.html) checked into source control, with one file for each environment.
 This ensures that the values are captured and are applied consistently.

 ~~~ console
    ├── src/